John Clum: Later years and death

-In 1898, Clum was appointed Postal Inspector for the Alaska Territory and was commissioned to establish a territorial postal service there.
+In 1898, Clum was appointed Postal Inspector for the District of Alaska and was commissioned to establish a territorial postal service there.
 During a five-month period he traversed 8000 mi in the Alaskan territory, equipping existing post offices and establishing seven new post offices.

 While in Nome, Alaska in the summer of 1900, Clum met his old friends, Wyatt Earp and George W. Parsons.
-Wyatt was operating the Dexter Saloon at the time.
+Earp was operating the Dexter Saloon at the time.
 Clum was later named postmaster for Fairbanks, Alaska, and served in that position until 1909.
 Caro, Alaska was named after his daughter Caro.

 John Clum left Alaska in 1909.
 Clum spent several years touring the country for the Southern Pacific Railroad, giving hundreds of lectures all over the country to promote tourism and passenger-use of the railroad.
 In 1928 he moved to Los Angeles, where he lived until his death in 1932 at age 80.